mjohnsullivan/flutter-by-example/27_flexible/README.md

-# flexible_ex
+# Flexible Widget Example

-A new Flutter project.
+A simple example using Flexible to lay out widgets in Rows, Columns and Flexes.

 ## Getting Started